eglavin/standard-fork/README.md

 | yarn            | `yarn add fork-version --dev`         |
 | pnpm            | `pnpm add fork-version --save-dev`    |

-You can then add the following entry to your package.json scripts section and use it like the other scripts you already use in your project.
+You can then add the following entry to your package.json scripts section and use it like any other script you already use in your project.

 ```json
 {